-Elixir and Elm are the two main languages we use, and while it is ok if you do not know them, it would obviously be beneficial if you did.
 You will score more points for understanding OTP application design and even more for knowing when a function is preferable to a GenServer.

 We use Python quite liberally (mostly ops and our internal helpdesk) and knowing it would be a big help for the times that you need to work with helpdesk people.

 As well as programming, your role will work with data, so it would be very beneficial if you had experience of working with relational databases (SQL) (bonus points for PostgreSQL) and GraphQL.